parallel-rust-cpp/shortcut-comparison/docs/intro.md

 ### OpenMP?

 The [reference solution](http://ppc.cs.aalto.fi/ch2/) implements parallel execution with the [OpenMP](http://ppc.cs.aalto.fi/ch2/openmp/) library.
-OpenMP does not support Rust, so it would be nice if we had some replacement library that uses a similar, work-stealing approach as OpenMP does.
-Fortunately, [Rayon](https://docs.rs/rayon/1.0.2/rayon/) provides one reasonably stable and easy to use Rust alternative to OpenMP.
+OpenMP does not support Rust, but fortunately, [Rayon](https://docs.rs/rayon/1.0.2/rayon/) provides a relatively stable and easy to use data parallelism library with a work-stealing approach similar to OpenMP.

 ### Parallelizing the step function

-When parallelizing C++ code with OpenMP, it is the [responsibility](http://ppc.cs.aalto.fi/ch2/openmp/) of the programmer to verify no [race conditions](https://stackoverflow.com/questions/26998183/how-do-i-deal-with-a-data-race-in-openmp) are introduced from the parallelization.
-By contrast, parallelizing "not-unsafe" Rust code with Rayon parallel iterators, we will have an extra [guarantee](http://smallcultfollowing.com/babysteps/blog/2015/12/18/rayon-data-parallelism-in-rust/#data-race-freedom) that the Rust compiler will generate compile-time errors from our programming mistakes, such as attempting to share a mutable reference with two threads.
-This is a nice thing to have, since making such mistakes in C++ programs usually creates subtle, hard to find runtime bugs.

 Lets take a look at an example.
 Consider the following closure, which computes the minimums in the Rust implementation of the [v0 step function](/src/rust/v0_baseline/src/lib.rs):